rajinder-yadav/aws-cdk-user-profile/README.md

-## Infra as Code using AWS CDK in TypeScrip
+# Infra as Code using AWS CDK in TypeScript

 This code example shows how to building a AWS REST API Gateway that called a fat Lambda function to handled the following CRUD operations: